johnlmbui/UMBC-LaTeX-Poster-Template/README.md

 ---

-## Welcoming Contributions!
+## Contributions
-If you have suggestions for improvement, feel free to open an issue or submit a pull request.
+If you have suggestions for improvement, you're more than welcome to open an issue or submit a pull request!